elope in south carolina

 Lauren and Christian were married in front of the waterfall six months ago, with a few of their family members as witnesses.
 In the middle of an October with otherwise perfect fall weather, it poured the whole day.
 A lot of the trail had flooded, and they had to choose a different rock to stand on for the ceremony itself.

 A few days after their wedding, I took the trail for the first time and it went on my bucket list for places to take pictures.
-There are a few reasons why this stands out to me from other trails:
+There are a few reasons why I like this trail:

 1. You can safely take a lot of different pictures with the main attraction.